andrewtimberlake/mailroom/docs/multi_lingual_emails.md

 # Handling Multi-lingual and Multi-encoded Emails
 When working with multilingual emails from various sources (and different encodings, in particular from outlook), you may encounter messages in different languages and character encodings.

 Mailroom provides a way to handle these through the `:charset_handler` option.

 ## The Character Encoding Challenge

 Email clients around the world use different character encodings to represent their text.
-Common encodings include:
+Common email character encodings include:

-- `windows-1252` (Western European)
 - `iso-8859-1` (Latin-1)
-- `us-ascii` (ASCII)
 - `utf-8` (Unicode)
 - And others